Brewtarget/brewtarget/dev-doc/POSTGRES.markdown

 1. Install PostgreSQL.
 There are a bazillion guides for this.
 Find one, follow it.
 2. Modify pg\_hba.conf to allow md5 authentication for both local and host connections.
 3. Modify pg\_hba.conf to bind to whatever IP addresses you want.
+4. Connect to postgresql: psql -U postgres
-4. Create a user.
-I created one called brewtarget, mostly because I lack imagination
+5. Create a user: create user [username] with password 'password'; I created one called brewtarget, mostly because I lack imagination
-5. Create a database.
-I've named mine brewtarget, in a fit of originality.
+6. Create a database: create database brewtarget with owner brewtarget; I've named mine brewtarget, in a fit of originality.
 This document will assume you did the same, or that if you change it you are smart enough to figure it out.
-Make the user you created in step 4 the owner.
+If you created a user in step 5, make sure they are the owner of the database.
 This will automatically grant that user create/delete table access.
-6. Build this branch.
+7. Build this branch.
-7. Start brewtarget, open the options screen and set up the database information.
+8. Start brewtarget, open the options screen and set up the database information.
+Keep the schema to public for now.
+That may go away at some point.
-8. When asked, say you want to automatically copy the data.
+9. When asked, say you want to automatically copy the data.
 This should work, but it may take some time.
 If it doesn't, it will spit an error message on the console that I NEED in order to know what broke.
-9. Restart brewtarget.
+10. Restart brewtarget.
 It will be slower to start than using SQLite

 ## What works
   o Recipe CRUD (create/read/update/delete)